Hadronic vacuum polarization for the muon $g-2$ from lattice QCD: Complete short and intermediate windows: Oscillating contributions in the short-distance window

 The results from plugging

 into \cref{eq:amuTintWin} for the short-distance window to obtain $| \Delta a_\mu (\textrm{osc.}) |$ are shown in \cref{fig:oscDiffLSC} for $\amuLSD$, $\amuSSD$, $\amuCSD$.
 We emphasize that due to not having a $t/a=1$ data point with the oscillating contribution, the curvature is reduced relative to the true $\| \Delta a_\mu (\textrm{osc.}) \|$ as it is a larger contribution at coarser spacings.
-For the light and strange contributions, we observe straightforwardly that the oscillating contribution falls off faster than the leading discretization in our continuum fits.
+For the light and strange contributions, we observe straightforwardly that the oscillating contribution falls off faster than the leading discretization terms in our continuum fits.
 For charm, this is not apparent for the physical ensembles used in this work.
 To resolve this, we have studied additional charm data generated on non-physical light quark ensembles~\cite{Hatton:2020qhk}, with lattice spacings of approximately $0.04$~fm and $0.03$~fm.
 With this extended dataset, we observe the oscillating contribution does indeed fall faster than the leading discretization terms in our continuum fit.
+In summary, we find that the discretization effects due to the oscillating contributions are small enough that they don't need to be explicitly removed before performing the continuum extrapolations.